 In this round, the top 15 performing teams from the Research track will continue to develop their algorithms.
 Their work will be evaluated against a confidential, held-out test environment and test dataset, to which they will not have access.

-Participants will be able to make a submission (at most) once every two weeks during Round 2.
+Participants will be able to make a few submissions (at most, accurate number TBA) during Round 2.
 For each submission, the automated evaluator will train their procedure on the held out test dataset and simulator, evaluate the trained model, and report the score and metrics back to the participants.
 The final ranking for this round will be based on the best-performing submission by each team during Round 2.
 Participants are also allowed to make several "debug" submissions per day to first validate their code on the evaluator server before doing a full submission.

 💵 Prizes and Funding Opportunities

 To be determined.
 Research track will have bigger prizes than the intro track!

 We are currently in discussion with potential sponsors.
 We are open to accepting additional sponsors; if interested, please contact firstname.lastname@example.org.

 - 9th June: Round 1 begins and submission system opens.

 - 30th September: Round 1 ends (Intro track ends).
 Round 2 begins for the research track.